Advice for our tenants - Coronavirus

-We will be calling tenants before an appointment to check you are ok and still want to go ahead with your appointment.
+We will be calling tenants before an appointment to check you are well.
+We will be following social distancing on any visits.

 Before we come to your house, we will tell you what to expect.
 If this does not work for you, we will explain why.

-Please contact us and let us know – we all have a role to play to prevent the coronavirus from spreading.
+Please contact us and let us know.
+We all have a role to play to prevent COVID-19 from spreading.
 Read the NHS advice about staying at home

-We understand and want to work with you to make sure that you are able to cover your bills.
+We understand and want to work with you.

-We always encourage you to get in touch as soon as possible if you are struggling to pay your rent, and that remains the case.
+We always encourage you to get in touch as soon as possible if you are struggling to pay your rent.

-We offer a range of advice and support including our Tenancy Support service who can help with making sure you are getting the right income.
-Email the Tenancy Support Team - they may also be able to put you in touch with other support agencies who can help.
+We offer a range of advice and support including our Tenancy Support service.
+They can help with making sure you are getting the right income.
+Email the Tenancy Support Team as they may also be able to put you in touch with other support agencies who can help.

-Guidance from the Department for Work and Pensions - gives advice on how to claim benefits during the Coronavirus outbreak, whether you are a new or existing claimant, and also includes advice on Statutory Sick Pay.
+Guidance from the Department for Work and Pensions details how to claim benefits during the COVID-19 outbreak - whether you are a new/existing claimant.
+It also includes advice on Statutory Sick Pay.

 Like everyone else, staff are self-isolating at home if they or a member of their family have symptoms.

-We are always watching the situation and have plans to make sure we can continue to deliver services.
+We have plans to make sure we can continue to deliver services.

-You may experience delays in service or in some cases, a reduced service but we are confident we can continue to support you and your family in your home.
+You may experience delays in service or in some cases, a reduced service.
+We are confident we can continue to support you and your family in your home.